ffilho/nodejs_demo-app/README.md

 Picture yourself as a old-fashion developer, trying to see how things works on this brave new world or else as newbie, full of will and doubts about how, where and when.
-Despites the vast content available all over Internet, you'll have to grab a little from here, another from there and at the end you may end with more doubts than when you first started.
+Despites the vast content available all over Internet, you'll have to grab a little from here, another from there **and at the end you may end with more doubts than when you first started.**

-> The first scenario: that's my case.
-I quit coding around 2007 didn't updated none of my programming skills since then - until now.
+> **The first scenario: that's my case.** I quit coding around 2007 didn't updated none of my programming skills since then - _until now._

 It's not about absence of information.
-It's all about the excess of good and scattered information and how they're presented to people who are urging to learn.
+It's all about the **excess of good and scattered information** and how they're presented to people who are urging to learn.

-If you're (again) like me, the type of people that like to see things working first and then aim to specific doubts to better understand its inner works, you may be in trouble - until now.
+If you're (again) like me, the type of people that like to see things working first and then aim to specific doubts to better understand its inner works, you may be in trouble - _until now._

 >I wanted to learn about Node.js and I learnt.
 I wanted to learn about DevOps and I learnt, also.
-I wanted to put both things together, in a simple way and I didn't find nothing at all about it!
+I wanted to put both things together, in a simple way and **I didn't find nothing at all about it!**

-Every single article or tutorial that I found lead me to complex environment or a too simple example on a particular tool.
-Always too shallow or too deep - never on right size for my curiosity.
+Every single article or tutorial that I found lead me to complex environment or a too simple example on a particular tool. **Always too shallow or too deep** - never on right size for my curiosity.

 That's my main concern in this specific scope regards about how information is presented to the public.
-I truly believe that it may be presented in a much more teaching way, replacing all information excess with a richer approach over the whole subject.
+I truly believe that it may be presented in a _much more teaching way, replacing all information excess with a richer approach over the whole subject_.

-Sometimes, you just wanna test a new concept or idea, from the beginning to the end, just to see something working.
-And that's the case here.
+Sometimes, you just wanna test a new concept or idea, from the beginning to the end, just to see something working. **And that's the case here**.

-This tutorial won't make you a specialist on any subject but I assure you that you'll be much more confident on any of its topic after completing it.
+This tutorial won't make you a specialist on any subject but I assure you that you'll be **much more confident** on any of its topic after completing it.

 > Furthermore, is better to know where to start and end rather search all over Internet, gluing answers togheter to fit your needs.